SharePoint/sp-dev-docs/docs/apis/webhooks/walkthroughs/basic-sharepoint-webhooks-tutorial.md

 ## Summary
 This basic tutorial will show you how to add and handle SharePoint webhook requests.
 We will be using Postman client to construct and execute SharePoint webhook requests quickly while interacting with a simple ASP.NET Web API as the webhook receiver.

 This is a raw version executing plain HTTP requests.
-It is useful to understand how webhooks work under the hood.
-If you are looking for an end to end ASP.NET sample, then you can find it [here]().
+It is useful to understand how webhooks work under the hood (see also a [recorded demo](https://www.youtube.com/watch?v=IbVlDkmsh8w "Tutorial demo on YouTube") of this tutorial).
+If you are looking for an end to end ASP.NET sample, then you can find it [here](https://aka.ms/sp-webhooks-sample-reference).

 ## Prerequisites